By Amy Gorin, MS, RDN

 Before we get going, let me first give a quick primer on the three types of omega-3s:

-· Alpha-linolenic acid (ALA): This short-chain omega-3 fatty acid is found in plant-based foods, including flaxseeds and tofu.
+This short-chain omega-3 fatty acid is found in plant-based foods, including ground flaxseeds, chia seeds, hemp seeds, and tofu.
 While ALAs are important to the diet, just a small fraction of ALA converts to DHA and EPA in the body.

 At a minimum, most vegetarians should look to take a daily algae omega-3 supplement providing at least 250 milligrams (mg) of EPA and DHA.
 Front-of-package numbers can be misleading, so it’s important to look at the supplements facts label to determine this amount.